Packaging & printing: the export challenge

 The regulatory revolution: a European framework for sustainable exports

-Sustainability is becoming an indispensable element in the packaging & printing industry, and the future of international competitiveness is inextricably linked to this issue.
-The European Packaging and Packaging Waste Regulation (PPWR), with application expected from 2026, represents A framework that already guides companies' strategies.
-Current regulations emphasize the reduction of virgin plastics, mandatory recyclability and reuse, harmonized labeling, extended producer responsibility, and the use of innovative materials.
+Sustainability is becoming an essential element in the packaging and printing sector, and the future of international competitiveness is inextricably linked to this theme.
+The European regulation on packaging and packaging waste (PPWR), with application expected from 2026, represents A framework that already guides companies' strategies.
+Current regulations emphasize the reduction of virgin plastic, the obligation of recyclability and reuse, harmonized labeling, extended producer responsibility, and the use of innovative materials.

 Adopting these directives is not only an obligation for the internal market, but results in a competitive advantage in the Penetration of increasingly sustainability-conscious foreign contexts.
-The growing awareness of consumers, who are increasingly choosing products based on their environmental responsibility, offers companies in the industry a unique opportunity for differentiation and positioning.
+Growing consumer awareness, with people increasingly choosing products based on their environmental responsibility, offers companies in the sector a unique opportunity for differentiation and positioning.

 ITechnological innovation: the engine for export packaging

-Innovation is the essential fuel for the competitiveness in foreign markets.
-Companies that invest in new technologies and materials are advantageously positioned to meet global challenges.
-Digital technologies, such as the Internet of Things (IoT) and artificial intelligence (AI), are opening up New frontiers in packaging design and functionality.
+Innovation is the essential fuel for competitiveness in foreign markets.
+Companies that invest in new technologies and materials position themselves advantageously to face global challenges.
+Digital technologies, such as the Internet of Things (IoT) and artificial intelligence (AI), are opening New frontiers in packaging design and functionality.

-For example, the use of AI in packaging design can optimize not only functionality but also aesthetic appeal, ensuring that products attract the attention of international users.
-In addition, smart packaging not only improves product storage, but also provides useful information to consumers, such as the Product freshness or recyclability claims.
+For example, the use of AI in packaging design can optimize not only functionality but also aesthetic appeal, ensuring products capture the attention of international users.
+Furthermore, smart packaging not only improves product preservation but also provides useful information to consumers, such as Product freshness or recyclability claims.

 New materials, such as bioplastics and high-strength recycled paper, offer mature solutions that meet the needs for protection, preservation, and green approaches demanded by advanced markets.
 Investing in research and development for innovative materials can be a significant competitive advantage, especially in highly regulated industries such as food and pharmaceuticals.